Get Creative with Your CV Design: Make It Professional

 And another clutter-free black-and-white resume with clearly segregated information that is easy for scanning.
 Now, which one you’re going to read first?

 Looking for a smarter way?
 Don’t want your resume to look like everyone else’s?
-Indeed, designing a resume may be not your cup of tea.
+Indeed, designing a resume maybe not be your cup of tea.